yegor256/blog/_drafts/_client.md

 ---

-Some time ago we [were talking]({% pst 2015/mar/2015-03-09-objects-end-with-er %}) about "-ER" suffices in objects/classes names.
-We agreed that they were evil and must be avoided, if we want our code to be truly object-oriented and objects be objects instead of collections of procedures.
+Some time ago we [were talking]({% pst 2015/mar/2015-03-09-objects-end-with-er %}) about "-ER" suffices in object and class names.
+We agreed that they were evil and must be avoided if we want our code to be truly object-oriented and objects to be objects instead of collections of procedures.
 Now I'm ready to introduce a new evil suffix:
 `Client`.

 <!--more-->

 Let me give an example first.
-This is what an object with such a suffix may look like (it's a pseudo-coded version of the [`AmazonS3Client`](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html) from [AWS Java SDK](https://aws.amazon.com/sdk-for-java/)):
+This is what an object with such a suffix may look like (it's a pseudo-code version of the [`AmazonS3Client`](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html) from [AWS Java SDK](https://aws.amazon.com/sdk-for-java/)):